 HOW TO INVITE SOMEONE TO CHURCH

-When inviting someone to church, it can help to emphasize the sense of community and support they’ll experience.
-Church isn’t just a place of worship—it’s a place to connect with others and find encouragement.
-This is a way to invite someone who is looking for a place to belong.
+When inviting someone to church, focus on the sense of community and support they’ll experience.
+Church isn’t just about worship; it’s a place to connect, find encouragement, and belong.
+This approach works well for someone looking for a welcoming community.

 Sentence Starters: